 Key Provisions

 The FTSA applies to telephonic sales calls and commercial telephone solicitation, explicitly including text messages within its scope.
-No calls are permitted on legal state holidays, which include New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving, the day after Thanksgiving, and Christmas.
-The statute provides a private right of action with damages of $500 per violation, increasing to $1,500 for willful violations.
+The statute limits calls to 3 per 24-hour period on the same subject matter and provides a private right of action with damages of $500 per violation, increasing to $1,500 for willful violations.

 Practical Impact